-As I was racing to the submission finish line with my PhD thesis in August 2012, I constantly doubted whether certain sections were ‘done’ or ‘good enough’.
+As I was racing to the submission finish line with my PhD thesis, I constantly doubted whether certain sections were ‘done’ or ‘good enough’.
 One of the most common pieces of feedback I’d get from my supervisor was ‘save it for the book’.
 Well, now that moment has come.
 And I can’t for the life of me remember what it was I was ‘saving’, because now it just seems so LONG.
-Although I did revisit parts of the manuscript when I put my book proposal together for the University of Minnesota press in the summer of 2014-15, it is not until this summer (2016-17), that I have really begun to revise the entire thesis into a manuscript.
+Although I did revisit parts of the manuscript when I put my book proposal together for the University of Minnesota press, it was not until a year or so later that I really began to revise the entire thesis into a manuscript.
 I’ll post a bit more about it along the way, including:

 - Re-reading your thesis with an eye to edits

 - The editing process

 Check out these links as they are updated over the next few years.